Eligibility for the Regional Infrastructure Fund

 • Benefits and outcomes from the project should be non-exclusive to the individual business, meaning, the investment must generate broader benefits or services for other businesses or the community; and

-• The business must have a primary focus on one of the following areas: energy security, water security, food security, or growth of a Māori-owned business that is critical to enabling outcomes throughout a community or region.
+• The business must have a primary focus on one of the following areas: energy security, water security, food security, connectivity (transport solution or digital connectivity), or growth of a Māori-owned business that is critical to enabling outcomes throughout a community or region.

 Exclusions for funding